canonical/tmate-ssh-server-operator/README.md

-# tmate-k8s-operator
+# tmate-ssh-server-operator

 A [Juju](https://juju.is/) [charm](https://juju.is/docs/olm/charmed-operators)
-deploying and managing [Tmate self-hosted server](https://tmate.io/) on Kubernetes.
+deploying and managing [Tmate self-hosted server](https://tmate.io/).
 Tmate is an open source terminal multiplexer, providing instant terminal sharing capabilities.

 Tmate is a terminal multiplexer that allows remote terminal sharing.
 It enables users to share